rbrown146/Gov_Election_Analytics/index.md

 ## Predicting the 2020 Election (Rick Brown)

 ### Week of 11/22: Election Trends
 Now that my analysis of my election model has concluded, it's time to analyze broader historical trends in politics.
+Was this election an anomaly due to Trump and Covid?
 What better way to begin than to show maps with county-level election results from the past 6 elections?

 ![](./election_outcomes/2000.png)
 ![](./election_outcomes/2004.png)